Search H-1B salary, sponsor, and LCA data. Learn how to use OFLC and employer data to benchmark wages and check approval rates.

 Once you run a search, narrow your results:

-Cross-check third-party results against .gov disclosure files or H-1B employer data downloads.
+Cross-check third-party results against .gov disclosure files or H-1B employer information downloads.
 Both government sources offer downloadable Excel and CSV files for detailed analysis.
 Companies like Microsoft publish thousands of records annually, making them useful benchmarks for tech roles.

 Understanding these patterns can inform your H-1B lottery strategy and help you evaluate potential employers before committing to a job search.
-Many professionals combine H-1B database research with LinkedIn networking to identify contacts at companies with strong approval histories.
+Many professionals combine research with LinkedIn networking to identify contacts at companies with strong approval histories.

 Limitations to understand:

-The OFLC determines prevailing wages using Bureau of Labor Statistics (BLS) Occupational Employment Statistics data.
+The OFLC determines prevailing wages using Bureau of Labor Statistics (BLS) Occupational Employment Statistics records.
 Employers filing Form ETA-9035 must pay at least the prevailing wage for the assigned level, protecting both foreign workers and U.S. citizens from wage suppression.

 For workers pursuing green card sponsorship through PERM, wage level also matters.
 The PERM process requires employers to offer at least the prevailing wage for the position, and that determination follows the same BLS-based methodology used for H-1B filings.